 Family law covers any area of the law that pertains to the family unit.
 These kinds of cases often require special handling and should not be entrusted to just any lawyer.
 At Quest Law PLLC, we are happy to accept a variety of family legal issues, including the following:

 - Divorce.
 While Virginia does have the option of no-fault divorce, you will want to discuss the implications with a divorce attorney, especially if you have children.
 If certain actions of your spouse are the reason for the divorce, you may want to file a fault divorce.

 - Child custody and visitation.
 There are many options for custody and visitation arrangements when two parents are no longer living together, but these decisions need to be made before the divorce is finalized.
 These agreements are legally binding but can be altered with good reason later on.

 - Child and spousal support.
 Depending on the custody arrangement, the non-custodial parent may be ordered to pay child support to the parent with primary custody.
 The amount of support is determined by a formula based on income and cost of living.
 Spousal support may be awarded in situations where one spouse gave up earning potential to care for the household or children, but you may have to be prepared to fight for it.

 Stephen is experienced in all areas of family law and would be pleased to meet with you to discuss your goals, no matter where you are in the process of divorce.
 With our client-centered approach, we take steps to make working together as convenient as possible for you at this difficult time in your life.

 Trust Our Compassionate Midlothian Family Law Attorney

 We understand what you and your children are going through, and we are here to take the burden off your shoulders.
 We represent both men and women in divorces and are strong advocates for the best interest of children when families break apart.
-Our understanding of Virginia family law and our knowledge of Richmond-area family courts can become assets in your divorce or custody case.
-Contact our Midlothian office to schedule a consultation today.
+Our understanding of Virginia family law and our knowledge of Midlothian and Richmond-area family courts can become assets in your divorce or custody case.
+Contact our Midlothian family law office to schedule a consultation today.